Going Back to the (Breakfast) Basics

 More energy.
 Food is fuel!
 Eating a breakfast filled with complex carbohydrates and protein is like putting premium gas in your car.
 Feed your body the best to feel your best.

 Controls hunger.
-While you might take in slightly less calories over the day if you skip breakfast, most people end up having trouble feeling satiated when they skip breakfast, and choose unhealthier food choices later in the day.
+While you might take in slightly fewer calories over the day if you skip breakfast, most people end up having trouble feeling satiated when they skip breakfast and choose unhealthier food choices later in the day.

 Promotes heart health.
 Because of reasons #1-4, people who eat breakfast consistently tend to weigh less and therefore have less heart disease than people who skip breakfast.

 In general, combining complex carbohydrates + protein is a good way to start your day.
 Adding a serving of fruit helps ensure you get vitamins and minerals to keep you healthy.
 Here are some breakfast ideas to get you started:

 Whole Wheat Toast + Natural Peanut Butter + sliced strawberries

 Plain Greek Yogurt + Unsweetened Granola + Berries